-Regardless, whether your bike is engraved or not, make note of the bike’s make, model, and frame number (visible on the frame, underneath where the pedals attach) and keep them somewhere safe so that if there is a theft, you can report it with all the details.
+Regardless, make note of the bike’s make, model, and frame number.
+Keep them somewhere safe so that if there is a theft, you can report it with all the details.

 And please do report it!
 As of now, bike theft is not a major priority for the Brussels police, and this has a lot to do with the statistics on bike theft being under-reported!
 Too many people just shrug it off and go to Gare du Midi to get a new bike.
 By reporting theft, you can help make the roads safer for all the other bikes rolling around Brussels now.

 Riding a bike in Brussels is generally quite safe.
 According to a study conducted by the Brussels region, even when accidents occur, ninety percent aren’t serious enough to merit even calling an ambulance.

 The leading cause of accidents?
 Drivers opening a car door into a passing cyclist.
 For that reason, the law allows cyclists eighty centimeters of space between their bikes and parked cars.
 Don’t hesitate to take it, no matter if it bothers the drivers behind you!

 And of course, cyclists can protect themselves.
 Reflective vests and lights, for instance, can make a big difference, particularly at night.
 In a majority of accidents, the study found, cyclists were not wearing reflective vests.

 Helmets are another important element of safety.
 It’s hard not to feel a little dorky wearing one the first time, but this falls into the category of better safe than sorry – and once you get in the habit, you hardly notice you’re wearing it.

 Bells are important too.
 They’re the best way to let people know you’re coming, and they’re fun for scaring pigeons.